 The deferral period should commence when the consumer communication is received and cease at the earliest of the delivery of the vehicle or the end of the deferral duration.

-In 2016 ASIC released three reports into the design, distribution and sale of add-on insurance products through car dealerships.
-The reports found systematic problems with the sale of add-on products through this distribution channel and ASIC’s reform proposal is for a deferred sales model to insert a pause in the sales process.
+In 2016 ASIC released three reports into the design, distribution and sale of Add-On Insurance products through car dealerships.
+The reports found systematic problems with the sale of Add-On products through this distribution channel and ASIC’s reform proposal is for a deferred sales model to insert a pause in the sales process.

-The motor vehicle purchase journey involving finance can commence as early as five weeks before a final decision is made and most consumers do not want a drawn-out purchasing experience particularly if they have set aside time (typically on a weekend) to finalise the sales transaction.
+The motor vehicle purchase journey involving finance can commence as early as five weeks before a final decision is made, and most consumers do not want a drawn-out purchasing experience particularly if they have set aside time (typically on a weekend) to finalise the sales transaction.
 To minimise disruption to the sales process, the deferral period should commence at the earliest point in time, preferably when the ‘consumer communication’ is received; be of a short duration; and cease at the earliest of the end of the ‘deferral period’ or delivery of the vehicle.

-The commencement trigger for the deferral period could be a point in time or event that can be easily documented and readily verified by all relevant parties (consumer, dealer and insurer) e.g. electronic acknowledgement or signature, SMS acknowledge… AADA’s preference is for a deferral period of two clear days with the ability to opt-out or waive the deferral.
-If a consumer cannot read a ‘consumer communication’ within a clear 24-hour period then there is a diminishing likelihood of it being read and/or understood in two days or greater.
+The commencement trigger for the deferral period could be a point in time or event that can be easily documented and readily verified by all relevant parties (consumer, Dealer and insurer) e.g. electronic acknowledgement or signature, SMS acknowledgement.
+AADA’s preference is for a deferral period of two clear days with the ability to opt-out or waive the deferral.
+If a consumer cannot read a ‘consumer communication’ within a clear 24-hour period, then there is a diminishing likelihood of it being read and/or understood in two days or greater.
 A returning or ‘informed consumer’ should be given the opportunity to waive the deferral period.